vidtsin/babycare-odoo/bbc_stock/README.rst

 Other functionality
 ===================
-Add a field to the product form that displays the maximum delivery date for all of the incoming stock.
+* Add a field to the product form that displays the maximum delivery date for all of the incoming stock.
 A manual override can be entered.
 This override will be reset when the override date is reached, or when there is actually stock incoming.
+* Menu shortcuts to late deliveries to and from customers or from suppliers.
+This changes the cutoff time of the 'late' filter on pickings to start of the day (in UTC).

 Credits
 -------